Avon and Somerset Police: Uniform

 When on duty, officers wear the black wicking shirt, covered with a black stab vest reading 'Police' on the front and back.

-Avon and Somerset no longer use the traditional NATO police jumper, having favoured the black fleece with 'Police' written on the chest and back.
+Avon and Somerset no longer use the traditional NATO police jumper, having favoured the black jacket with 'Police' written on the chest and back.
 Avon and Somerset officers do not have Brunswick stars on their epaulettes, just the rank and/or collar number.

+Officers have a choice of a black (unmarked) fleece, a black inner jacket and a black waterproof coat.
+There is also a high-visibility bomber jacket, coat and tabbard.

+Formal dress comprises an open-necked tunic, white shirt/blouse and tie.
 Female officers do not wear the black and white chequered cravat.

-Formal dress comprises an open-necked tunic, white shirt/blouse and tie.
 Constables and Sergeants wear custodian helmets and collar numbers on their epaulettes, while higher-ranked officers wear peaked caps, name badges and their rank on their epaulettes.
 The No.1 uniform is accompanied by black boots or shoes and occasionally black gloves, or brown gloves for the rank of Inspector and above.

 Equipment

-Avon and Somerset Constabulary use a variety of standard UK police equipment including TETRA digital radios, rigid handcuffs, PAVA spray and the ASP collapsible baton.
+Avon and Somerset Police use a variety of standard UK police equipment including TETRA digital radios, rigid handcuffs, PAVA spray and the ASP collapsible baton.
 Some officers also routinely carry the TASER Stun device designed to electrically shock a subject making them fall to the ground and to be subdued.

-During late 2009 Avon and Somerset Constabulary introduced mobile data terminals and Personal Digital Assistants (PDA) to some of its operational vehicles and front line officers.
+During late 2009 Avon and Somerset Police introduced mobile data terminals and Personal Digital Assistants (PDA) to some of its operational vehicles and front line officers.
 This is steadily being rolled out across the force.
 Most front line officers now have their own PDA designed to assist the officer in his/her day to day tasks and allows them to spend more time out of the station.